kubernetes-sigs/azurefile-csi-driver/docs/workload-identity-static-pv-mount.md

 ### Limitations
  - This feature is not supported for NFS mount since NFS mount does not need credentials.
- - This feature would still retrieve storage account key using federated identity credentials and mount Azure File share using key-based authentication.
+ - This feature would retrieve storage account key using federated identity credentials by default, you could mount with workload identity token only (**Preview**) by configuring as following:
+    > mounting with workload identity token only is supported from v1.35.0
+    - set `mountWithWorkloadIdentityToken: "true"` in `parameters` of storage class or persistent volume
+    - grant `Storage File Data SMB MI Admin` role instead of `Storage Account Contributor` role to the managed identity

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the AKS cluster credential